spectromas/RackPlugins/README.md

 as stated before, the logic consequence of using these plugins is a flop.

 # qu4ttro
-"vaguely" inspired by a popular ios app. or it was bach?
+vaguely inspired by a popular ios app. or it was bach?

 # o88o
-an arpeggiator that pretends to be a sequencer (or the other way around). the first pattern is _just_ as empty as empty
+an arpeggiator that pretends to be a sequencer, or the other way around. the first pattern is _just_ as empty as empty

+# volt
+the plugin that alessandro volta always wanted to have, if he was interested in microtonal music instead of frogs.